marekmaskarinec/creed/readme.txt

 IO:

+parse   ( t -- g ) parses a string into a group

-include ( t -- ) includes the symbols defined in a file eval    ( t -- ) evaluates t, with the current stack
+read    ( t -- )   reads contents of a file onto the stack write   ( tt -- )  writes text from the stack to a file

-read    ( t -- ) sets the content to the contents of a file.
-Won't work if the
-                 instance is currently not saved. if an unexisting file is passed, CREED won't load anything, but will just set the instance's file write   ( -- ) writes the content to the last loaded file. if the file doesn't exist, creates it. discard ( -- ) sets the saved flag to true, but doesn't save anything

 Math: